mohammadAmn-1998/Hello-world-ConsoleApp/README.md

-this is a fun way write "hello word" in console app
+this is a fun and creative way to  write "hello word" in console app